 The annual WEF conference in Davos has become a target for conspiracy theories and misinformation about the intentions of the global group.

-Australian One Nation senator Malcolm Roberts reposted the video on his X page on Wednesday, telling his followers "Brilliant.
+Australian One Nation senator Malcolm Roberts8 reposted the video on his X page on Wednesday, telling his followers "Brilliant.
 Davos delegate telling Klaus Schwab to his face & in public to go f… himself."

 He amended his post 31 minutes later to inform his followers the video was the work of a comedian.